 You should also take a look at the company’s website, particularly the “About Us” section.
 Get a sense of the company’s mission, values, and culture.
-Make a note of any of the attributes you've got that would make you a good fit with the company’s attributes.
+Make a note of any of the skills you've got that would align well with the company’s stated values.
 Whatever attributes you list, make sure they are unique.

-An attribute could be unique because not many people have that quality.
-For example, you might enjoy working on projects completely on your own, which might be a requirement of the position.
+- An attribute could be unique because not many people have that quality.
+For example, you might enjoy working on projects completely on your own, which could be a requirement of the position.

 Make sure you have at least a couple of attributes in mind that match the requirements of the position and can be considered unique.

 You can answer this question in two parts.
-First explain what the attribute is, and how you have demonstrated it in the past (or how you currently demonstrate that attribute).
-Then, explain why that quality makes you uniquely fit to work for the company.
+First, explain what the attribute is and how you have demonstrated it in the past (or how you currently demonstrate it in your workplace).
+Then, explain why that skill makes you uniquely qualified to work for the company.